joscheuerer/hands-on-workshop/docs/lab4.md

 ![Run workflow](image/run-workflow.png)
 _Fig.
 Run Workflow_

 After a few minutes you will see that the workflow was failing because the tag policy was not met.
 In the **Overview** page click on **define-tags-eks-node-xx**.
-The evalution shows, that ``costcenter:workshop``is not present within the current tags.
+The evaluation shows that ``costcenter:workshop``is not present within the current tags.
 This stopped the workflow.

 ![Workflow failed policy evaluation](image/policy-failed.png)
 _Fig.
 Workflow failed policy evaluation_